SignIn-SignUp/dlv_task_scheduler/README.md

 >*In the Range of (60*24) if a granularity of minutes over one day is needed.* \
 >*This can be Scpecified by the argument ```-N=1440```*

-The dlv executable is a dependency that must be downloaded from the [dlvsystem-site](http://www.dlvsystem.com/dlv/).
+The dlv executable is a "dependency" under a different license that must be downloaded from the [dlvsystem-site](http://www.dlvsystem.com/dlv/).

 ## Day
 ```